Introduction to Affiliate Tracking: How It Works and Why It Matters

 GDPR Compliance

 The GDPR’s strict rules on data have made affiliate marketers rethink their tracking.
 They must get clear consent from users before collecting personal info, like cookies.
-Not following these rules can lead to big fines and harm to their reputation19.
+Not following these rules can lead to big fines and harm to their reputation.

 Cookie Policies and Consent